COMHIS/python-basics/3_basic_concepts_ii/part3.md

 # Part 3 - Basic concepts in programming II

 This part will familiarize you with the second group of basic concepts.
 After understanding these, you the necessary building blocks for creating scripts on your own.
-There is still a lot of ground to cover beyond these concepts (one big one in the Python-context being _objects_ and _classes_), but for an aspiring digital humanist, you are basically ready to go.
+There is still a lot of ground to cover beyond these concepts (one big one in the Python-context being [_classes_ and _objects_](https://www.learnpython.org/en/Classes_and_Objects)), but for an aspiring digital humanist, you are basically ready to go.

 ---